Unboxed-Software/solana-course/content/token22-on-chain.md

 ---
 title: Supporting Token Extension Program in on-chain programs
 objectives:
+- Accept both token programs' accounts, and mints in your program
 - Explain the differences between the Token Program and Token Extension programs
-- Describe how to accept either token program, accounts, and mints in your program
 - Explain how to use Anchor Interfaces
 ---

 # Summary

 - The `Token Extension Program` is a superset of the `Token Program` with a different program id
 - `token_program` is an Anchor account constraint allowing you to verify an account belongs to a specific token program
-- Anchor introduced the concept of Interfaces to allow for programs to support interaction with both `Token Program` and `Token Extension Program`
+- Anchor introduced the concept of Interfaces to easily allow for programs to support interaction with both `Token Program` and `Token Extension Program`

 # Overview

 The `Token Extension Program` is a program on Solana mainnet that provides additional functionality to Solana tokens and mints.
 The `Token Extension Program` is a superset of the `Token Program`.
-Essentially it is a byte for byte recreation with additional functionality.
-That means it is a different program.
+Essentially it is a byte for byte recreation with additional functionality tagged on at the end.
+However they are sill separate programs.
 With two types of Token Programs, we must anticipate being sent the program type in instructions.

 In this lesson, you'll learn how to design your program to accept `Token Program` and `Token Extension Program` accounts using Anchor.
 You will also learn how to interact with `Token Extension Program` accounts, identifying which token program an account belongs to, and some differences between `Token Program` and the `Token Extension Program` on-chain.

 ## Difference between legacy Token Program and Token Extension Program

 We must clarify that the `Token Extension Program` is separate from the original `Token Program`.
-The `Token Extension Program` is a superset of the original Token Program, meaning all the instructions and functionality in the original Token Program come with the `Token Extension Program`.
+The `Token Extension Program` is a superset of the original `Token Program`, meaning all the instructions and functionality in the original `Token Program` come with the `Token Extension Program`.

 Previously, one primary program (the `Token Program`) was in charge of creating accounts.
-As more and more developers came to Solana, there was a need for new token functionality.
-The only way to add new token functionality was to create a new type of token.
-A new token required its own program, and any wallet or client that wanted to use the token had to add specific logic.
-Managing numerous token programs could have led to a fragmented ecosystem, and the `Token Extension Program` was built to address this.
+As more and more use cases came to Solana, there was a need for new token functionality.
+Historically, only way to add new token functionality was to create a new type of token.
+A new token required its own program, and any wallet or client that wanted to use this new token had to add specific logic to support it.
+Fortunately the headache of supporting different types of tokens, made this option not very popular.
+However, new functionality was still very much needed, and the `Token Extension Program` was built to address this.

 As mentioned before, the `Token Extension Program` is a strict superset of the original token program and comes with all the previous functionality.
 The `Token Extension Program` development team chose this approach to ensure minimal disruption to users, wallets, and dApps while adding new functionality.
 The `Token Extension Program` supports the same instruction set as the Token program and is the same byte-for-byte throughout the very last instruction, allowing existing programs to support `Token Extensions` out of the box.
 However this does not mean that `Token Extension Program` tokens and `Token Program` tokens are interoperable - they are not.
 We'll have to handle each separately.

 ## How to determine which program owns a particular token

-With Anchor managing the two different Token Programs is pretty straight forward.
+With Anchor managing the two different token programs is pretty straight forward.
 Now when we work with tokens within our programs we'll check the `token_program` constraint.

 The two token programs `ID` are as follows: